pluv-io/pluv/.changeset/slow-boats-wash.md

 "@pluv/react": patch
 ---

-Fixed `useDoc` returning the doc instance before storage was initialized.
+Fixed `useDoc` not returning a stable doc reference for a single connection.